 “Are you fucking kidding me?
-You aren’t seriously at my place, are you?”
+Are you seriously at my place right now?”

-“Dude I know you and Sue are hiding somewhere, just come out.
-Seriously, you got me real good this time.
-Here I even laugh: ha ha.”
+“Dude, I know you and Sue are hiding somewhere, come out, all right?
+You got me real good this time.
+Here, I even laugh: haha.”

-“You are really there?
+“You’re really there, aren’t you?
 Are you for fucking real?”

-I could hear Sue in the background asking him what was going on.
+I could hear Sue in the background asking what was going on.

-While I heard him tell her that I was at his place for ‘some stupid reason,’ I found some empty beer bottles standing on the couch table.
+While I heard him tell her I was at his place for ‘some stupid reason,’ I noticed a handful of empty beer bottles on his couch table.

 “Hey Fred, are those bottles yours?”
-I asked him right as he was about to give me another earful.
-Instead, he was quiet.
+I asked him before he could give me another handful.

-Frederick is suffering from OCD, quite a severe case.
-Doesn’t matter how drunk he is or how late it is, he cleans up the place as good as he can after people leave.
+Here’s the thing about Frederick.
+He’s suffering from a severe case of OCD.
+Doesn’t matter how drunk he is or how late it is, he always cleans up his place.
 Empty bottles, glasses, snacks, he puts it all away.
-He once told me, that if he doesn’t, he can’t seem to fall asleep.
+He once told me he can’t fall asleep otherwise.

-I didn’t have a chance to finish the sentence.
-He cut the call.
-I tried calling him again, but it went straight to voicemail.
+I didn’t get the chance to even finish the sentence.
+He’d hung up and when I tried to call him again, it went straight to voicemail.

-To be honest, his reaction was way too real for a simple joke.
-This was not an act.
-For a moment I just stood there, waiting desperately for him to appear laughing, to tell me he got me good.
-I waited and waited, but the apartment stayed as quiet as it was.
+His reaction was way too real for this to be a joke.
+Still, I waited desperately for him to appear and to tell me he’d got me.
+I waited and waited and waited, but the apartment stayed dead quiet.

-I went over to the empty beers on the table and checked the brand.
-It was the same type I had drank last evening, with Frederick sitting next to me.
+I went over to the empty beer bottles and checked the brand.
+It was the same one I’d drank last evening, with Frederick sitting right beside me.

-That last call pretty much convinced me that he is not playing a joke on me.
-But if I am right, then what happened on Friday?
-These empty bottles show that someone was there, that I was there.
-If Frederick was on the train to visit Sue though, then who’d I been drinking with?
+If Frederick really wasn’t playing a trick on me, and if he went to visit Sue, then what happened on Friday evening?
+Those empty bottles prove that someone was there, that I was there.
+If Frederick was on the train at the time though, then who have I been drinking with?